Christina V Theodoris, MD, PhD

 Assistant Investigator

-Christina Theodoris is an Assistant Investigator in the Gladstone Institute of Cardiovascular Disease and Gladstone Institute of Data Science and Biotechnology.
-She is also an Assistant Professor in the Department of Pediatrics at the University of California, San Francisco (UCSF).
-She completed her B.S. in Biology at California Institute of Technology, where she worked in the Eric Davidson Lab studying gene regulatory networks in early sea urchin development.
-She then completed her MD/PhD in Developmental and Stem Cell Biology at UCSF.
-During her graduate work in Deepak Srivastava’s lab at Gladstone, co-mentored by Katherine Pollard and Benoit Bruneau, she developed an innovative network-based approach to therapeutic design leveraging machine learning and iPS cell disease modeling, which ultimately identified a candidate molecule for the treatment and prevention of cardiac valve disease currently under further development toward clinical trials.
+Christina Theodoris, MD, PhD is an Assistant Investigator at Gladstone Institutes and University of California, San Francisco (UCSF).
+In her undergraduate research at the California Institute of Technology, she worked in the Eric Davidson Lab studying gene regulatory networks in early development (Smith, Theodoris, and Davidson, Science 2007).
+In her MD/PhD research at UCSF, she developed an innovative network-based approach to therapeutic design leveraging machine learning and iPS cell disease modeling, which ultimately discovered a candidate therapy for cardiac valve disease, currently under further development toward clinical trial (Theodoris et al, Cell 2015, JCI 2017, Science 2021).